baeekseung/Ophtimus-Ophthalmology-LLM/README.md

     "medically sound answers to the user's ophthalmology-related question."
 )

-# 여러 질문을 리스트에 담습니다.
+# Enter your questions in the list
 questions = [
     "Please describe the symptoms and treatment of epiretinal membrane.", "What's good for eyes?"